flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateStream
-### Creates a stream for delivering one or more large files in chunks over MQTT.
+> Creates a stream for delivering one or more large files in chunks over MQTT.
 A stream transports data bytes in chunks or blocks packaged as MQTT messages from a source like S3.
 You can have one or more files associated with a stream.
 The total size of a file associated with the stream cannot exceed more than 2 MB.
 The stream will be created with version 0.
-If a stream is created with the same streamID as a stream that existed and was deleted within last 90 days, we will resurrect that old stream by incrementing the version by 1.
+If a stream is created with the same streamID as a stream that existed and was deleted within last 90 days, we will resurrect that old stream by incrementing the version by 1.<br/>

 #### Input Parameters
 * `streamId` - _required_